-Goal 1: Manage anthropogenic disturbance development in a manner that provides for the long-term conservation of sage-grouse and their habitat, while balancing the need for continued development of the resources.
+6.1 Goal: Manage anthropogenic disturbance development in a manner that provides for the long-term conservation of sage-grouse and their habitat, while balancing the need for continued development of the resources.

-Objective 1.1: Achieve net conservation gain of sage-grouse habitat due to new anthropogenic disturbances and any associated facilities and infrastructure within the Sage-Grouse Management Area (SGMA) in order to maintain stable or increasing sage-grouse populations.
+6.1.1 Objective: Achieve net conservation gain of sage-grouse habitat due to new anthropogenic disturbances and any associated facilities and infrastructure within the Service Area that impact habitat in order to maintain stable or increasing sage-grouse populations.

-Management Action 1.1.1: All new proposed anthropogenic disturbances within the SGMA will trigger timely SETT Consultation for application of the "avoid, minimize, mitigate" process (see Section 3.0).
+6.1.1.1 Management Action: All new proposed anthropogenic disturbances within the Service Area will trigger timely SETT Consultation for application of the "avoid, minimize, mitigate" process (see Section 3.0).
 This will serve as a centralized impact assessment process that provides consistent evaluation, reconciliation and guidance for project development.

-Management Action 1.1.2: Avoid new anthropogenic disturbance activities and its associated facilities and infrastructure within the SGMA.
+6.1.1.2 Management Action: Avoid new anthropogenic disturbance activities and its associated facilities and infrastructure within the Service Area.
 Locate activities, facilities, and infrastructure in non-habitat wherever possible.
 Avoidance of a disturbance within sage-grouse habitat is the preferred option.
 If avoidance cannot be reasonably accomplished, the project proponent must demonstrate why it cannot be reasonably accomplished in order for the SETT to consider minimization and mitigation alternatives.
 The process to demonstrate that avoidance cannot be reasonably accomplished by the four management categories.
 (See Table 3-1 for more details on the avoid process.)
 If development cannot be sited in non-habitat, it should occur in the least suitable habitat.

-Management Action 1.1.3: If adverse impacts to sage-grouse and their habitat cannot be avoided, require project proponents to minimize impacts by employing Site Specific Consultation-Based Design Features (Design Features; see Appendix A) appropriate for the project.
+6.1.1.3 Management Action: If adverse impacts to sage-grouse and their habitat cannot be avoided, require project proponents to minimize impacts by employing Site Specific Consultation-Based Design Features (Design Features; see Appendix A) appropriate for the project.
 This may include seasonal operational restrictions, noise restrictions, clustering disturbances, and placing infrastructure in previously disturbed locations.

-Management Action 1.1.4: Technically evaluate and where reliability is not adversely impacted, seek to site new linear features in existing corridors (Figure 11) or, at a minimum, co-locate with existing linear features in Core, Priority, and General Management Areas.
+6.1.1.4 Management Action: Technically evaluate and where reliability is not adversely impacted, seek to site new linear features in existing corridors or, at a minimum, co-locate with existing linear features in Priority, General, and Other Habitat Management Areas.

-Management Action 1.1.5: Reduce and eliminate artificial hunting perches and nesting substrate for aerial predators.
+6.1.1.5 Management Action: Reduce and eliminate artificial hunting perches and nesting substrate for aerial predators.
 This can be achieved by installing anti-nesting and anti-perching devices on new power lines (see Section 7.3) or burying power lines.
 Bury distribution power lines of up to 35kV where ground disturbance can be minimized, and where technically and economically feasible.
 Where technology and economic factors allow, bury higher kV power lines (see Appendix A).
 Sage-grouse desired habitat conditions (see Section 4.0) will be incorporated when reclaiming the site.

-Management Action 1.1.6: Encourage continued research in the development of more effective perching and nesting deterrent options (see Section 7.3).
+6.1.1.6 Management Action: Encourage continued research in the development of more effective perching and nesting deterrent options (see Section 7.3).

-Management Action 1.1.7: Aggressively engage in rehabilitation/weed control efforts during pre- and post-project construction.
+6.1.1.7 Management Action: Aggressively engage in rehabilitation/weed control efforts during pre- and post-project construction.

-Management Action 1.1.8: If impacts from anthropogenic disturbances cannot be avoided and after minimization options have been exhausted, residual adverse impacts are required to be offset through compensatory mitigation.
+6.1.1.8 Management Action: If impacts from anthropogenic disturbances cannot be avoided and after minimization options have been exhausted, residual adverse impacts are required to be offset through compensatory mitigation.
 Mitigation obligations will be determined through the Conservation Credit System (see Section 8.0).

-Objective 1.2: Explore options to minimize impacts from existing and abandoned anthropogenic disturbances and associated infrastructure.
+6.1.2 Objective: Explore options to minimize impacts from existing and abandoned anthropogenic disturbances and associated infrastructure.

-Management Action 1.2.1: While SETT Consultation and the "avoid, minimize, mitigate" process do not apply retroactively to existing anthropogenic disturbances, encourage existing operators to incorporate the Design Features outlined in Appendix A and contact the SETT for timely input on techniques and practices to avoid and minimize existing impacts to sage-grouse and their habitat.
+6.1.2.1 Management Action: While SETT Consultation and the "avoid, minimize, mitigate" process do not apply retroactively to existing anthropogenic disturbances, encourage existing operators to incorporate the Design Features outlined in Appendix A and contact the SETT for timely input on techniques and practices to avoid and minimize existing impacts to sage-grouse and their habitat.